-Risk ID Rating Sub-category Lead Outcome Description Likelihood Impact Controls in Place Last Review Next Review R68 HIGH HAZMAT LFB High consequence dangerous goods A road or rail tanker containing dangerous goods and/or "high consequence" dangerous goods are involved in an accident leading to fire and an explosion.
-Up to 200 fatalities and up to 500 people require medical treatment.
+Risk ID Rating Sub-category Lead Outcome Description Likelihood Impact Controls in Place Last Review Next Review R44 HIGH HAZMAT LFB Accident involving high consequence dangerous goods A road or rail tanker containing dangerous goods and/or "high consequence" dangerous goods are involved in an accident leading to fire and an explosion.
+Up to 5 fatalities and up to 150 casualties.
 The explosion will cause varying degrees of damage to property and infrastructure depending on their distance from the incident.
 This risk would result in a toxic plume/gas cloud which would be harmful to the population, resulting in the evacuation of the immediate area.
-2 5 Health & Safety at Work etc. Act 1974 Control of Substances Hazardous to Health Regulations 2002 Management of Health & Safety at Work Regulations 1999 Reporting of Injuries Diseases and Dangerous Occurrences Regulations Business Continuity Plans for Category 1 and 2 responders, businesses, and other key organisations.
+3 3 Health & Safety at Work etc. Act 1974 Control of Substances Hazardous to Health Regulations 2002 Management of Health & Safety at Work Regulations 1999 Reporting of Injuries Diseases and Dangerous Occurrences Regulations Business Continuity Plans for Category 1 and 2 responders, businesses, and other key organisations.
 Major Incident/Emergency Plans for Category 1 and 2 Responders.
-London Strategic Coordination Protocol Sept 2022 Sept 2023 R77 HIGH Systems Failure Utilities Sector Panel Gas Supply Infrastructure A technical failure or accident in an upstream oil/gas facility, gas import pipeline terminal, or Liquefied Natural Gas (LNG) import reception facility leading to disruption in UK gas supplies.
-2 4 National Emergency Plan for Fuel Nov 2020 Sept 2022 R63 HIGH HAZMAT UKHSA Accidental Release of a Biological Substance Inadvertent release of a biological agent caused by an unrelated work activity (e.g., Legionella release due to improperly maintained building environmental control systems) that causes up to 7 fatalities and up to 500 people requiring hospital admissions.
-4 3 Health & Safety at Work Act etc 1974 Control of Substances Hazardous to Health Regulations 2002 The Notification of Cooling Towers and Evaporative Condenser Regulations 1992 require the notification of wet cooling towers and evaporative condensers to local authorities.
-Management of Health & Safety at Work Regulations 1999 Reporting of Injuries Diseases and Dangerous Occurrences Regulations Sept 2022 Sept 2023
+London Strategic Coordination Protocol Nov 2023 Sept 2024 R48 HIGH System Failure PLA Loss of Positioning, Navigation and Timing (PNT) Services A severe technical failure, due to either hardware failure or human error (e.g., software error, operator error), in the US Global Positioning System (GPS) satellite constellation leads to data corruption of the GPS service.
+The outage last for at least 30 days and restoration of full capability takes several more weeks.
+2 4 Contingency planning for a large-scale incident of this type would remain with central government Nov 2023 Under review R51 HIGH Systems Failure Utilities Sector Panel Failure of Gas Supply Infrastructure A technical failure or accident in an upstream oil/gas facility, gas import pipeline terminal, or Liquefied Natural Gas (LNG) import reception facility leading to disruption in UK gas supplies.
+2 4 DECC Upstream Crisis Management Plan HM Government Downstream Oil Emergency Response Plan (DOERP) Local Authority Fuel Shortage Response Plan and local DOERP UK Power Networks System Emergency Plan Nov 2023 Sept 2024